 Lets look at each of the options and my experience with them…

 How To Make Money Writing Online Using Upwork

-The day I was laid off from my job as an apprentice electrician I decided to really crack the code on how to get freelance writing jobs for beginners.
+The day I was laid off from my job (the first layoff of 3 layoffs) as an apprentice electrician I decided to really crack the code on how to get freelance writing jobs for beginners.
 I had time on my hands so I started with how to get work on upwork.
 Long story short, I built a business on Upwork but decided that freelancing on my own is better (read on to learn why.)

 Why Upwork?
 If there is low hanging fruit, I’ll eat it.
-Right now, the only thing that gets me copywriting clients is Upwork with its repeat clients and a resume on Indeed for new clients.
+At the time it was the only thing that got me copywriting clients on repeat.
+I put a resume on Indeed for new clients.

 I’ve been copywriting for my own business since 2002 but when I lost the day job and experienced a huge dent into my income I decided to go all in on this freelance writing business.

 I like making money with words.
-So at 40, I applied myself more to what I enjoyed doing, than what I didn’t.
+So I applied myself more to what I enjoyed doing, than what I didn’t.

 The goal was to make a minimum of $40,000 that year from copywriting.
 I did not succeed, but you will be able to skip my mistakes and take action on only what DID work, and save yourself some time.